 Routine screenings are the best way to find breast cancer at an early stage, before it has spread throughout the breast and/or to other parts of the body.
 About 90% of breast cancers fall into two types – ductal carcinomas (cancer that begins and grows in the milk ducts and surrounding tissues) and lobular carcinomas (cancer that begins and grows in lobules and surrounding glandular tissue).

 - Swelling or mass in the armpit (which could signal an inflammation of the lymph nodes)

 - And sometimes there are no symptoms, making screening all the more important.

-The statewide rate of breast cancer screening by all reporting medical groups is 81%.
+The medical group average for the breast cancer screening measure is 81%.
 This means 81 of 100 women between the ages of 50 and 74 in Minnesota and neighboring areas had received a mammogram in the past two years.

 How we calculate the measure